You’ve likely heard about gratitude and the gorgeous benefits of having some kind of gratitude practice.

-A daily gratitude practice can often fall off, and one reason for that is forgetting or just a lack of mindfulness towards it or giving it up due to not feeling fast results.
+A daily gratitude practice can often fall off for reasons such as forgetting, a lack of mindfulness towards it or giving it up due to not feeling fast results.

-So having some visual prompts that can remind you to step into feelings or thoughts of gratitude can be so helpful in helping you acquire an attitude of gratitude in your everyday life.
+Having visual prompts that remind you to step into gratitude can be great for helping you acquire an attitude of gratitude in your everyday life.

-These reminders can be things like sticky notes around your home or phone screensavers.
+These reminders can be things like sticky notes around your home or screensavers.

 9. TOUCH YOUR CHEST

-This is one of my personal favourites because it’s so simple yet so powerful in helping me feel gratitude in my heart space.
+This is one of my personal favourites because it’s so simple yet so powerful in sending gratitude into your heart space.

 I like to do this as one of the first things I do when I open my eyes in the morning as part of my morning heart practice.

-All this method involves is placing your hands on the centre of your chest – your spiritual heart – and breathing into this space or feeling any sensations or emotions that arise.
+All this method involves is placing your hands on the centre of your chest – your spiritual heart – breathing into this space or feeling any sensations or emotions that arise.

-Then you can either simply feel the profound sense of love radiate inside your chest, or you can choose to also bring something you’re grateful for into the practice too.
+Then you can either sit with the expansive sense of love inside your chest, or you can choose to also bring something you’re grateful for into this practice too.

-You don’t have to do it first thing in the morning, but I find this to be such a beautiful way of starting your day and setting the tone for how you’d like it to continue.
+I find doing this first thing to be such a beautiful way of starting your day and setting the tone for how you’d like it to continue.

 Self-inquiry is the practice of inquiring about your true self.

-The Self before the name, the gender, the house or the job.
+The self before the name, the age, the house or the job.

-This can be done in a number of different ways including certain books, writing or meditating.
+This can be done in a number of different ways including certain books, writing, meditating or simply asking.

-If you’re quite new to this practice, I created this meditation that focuses specifically on self-inquiry.
+If you’re quite new to this practice, here is a meditation that focuses specifically on self-inquiry.

-Start here if you feel curious about this very profound practice and see where it takes you.
+Start here if you feel curious about this practice and see where it takes you.

-This level of inquiry can lead to an awareness and gratitude of your existence that is beyond the mind.
+This level of inquiry can lead to a gratitude and awareness of your existence that is far beyond words or the mind.